sheneman/tigervid/README.md

 # TigerVid
-## Scans video looking for frames which include animals, produce clips and a final report
+## Scans video looking for frames which include animals, extracts video clips and a final report

 ## Usage